What No One Tells You About Aging

 The skin ages in two ways: intrinsic and extrinsic.

-Intrinsic aging is how your skin naturally ages on its own, when no additional actions are involved to hasten the process.
+Intrinsic aging is your skin's natural aging process, occurring without external factors accelerating it.
 Aside from surgical procedures, there’s not much we can do to prevent intrinsic aging.

 Of course, all know smoking’s bad for us, but sun damage can actually become a major issue over time.

-When UVA light penetrates all of the skin’s layers, and UVB light hits the skin’s outer layer, sun damage occurs, and it causes the epidermis to form freckles, a thickened outer layer, sunspots, and even precancerous cells, known as actinic keratosis.
+UVA light penetrates all skin layers, while UVB light affects the outer layer, causing sun damage.
+This results in freckles, thickened skin, sunspots, and precancerous cells called actinic keratosis.

 But here’s the good thing about sun damage: there are things we can do to prevent it.